MicrosoftDocs/VBA-Docs/api/Excel.modelchanges.tablesdeleted.md

 # ModelChanges.TablesDeleted property (Excel)

-Returns a [ModelTableNames Object (Excel)](Excel.modeltablenames.md) collection of table names as strings representing all tables which were deleted from the model as part of a model operation.
+Returns a [ModelTableNames object (Excel)](Excel.modeltablenames.md) collection of table names as strings representing all tables which were deleted from the model as part of a model operation.
 Read-only.

 ## Syntax